Pro Life Campaign

 Pro Life Campaign (PLC) is an Irish anti-abortion advocacy organisation.
-Its primary spokesperson is Cora Sherlock.
+Its primary spokesperson is Eilís Mulroy.
 It is a non-denominational organisation which promotes anti-abortion views, and opposes abortion in all circumstances, including cases of rape and incest.

 The Pro Life Campaign was established in 1992.
 Prominent members also opposed LGBT rights and campaigned against the decriminalisation of homosexuality in Ireland.

 Foundation

 After the Eighth Amendment of the Constitution of Ireland was ratified in September 1983, a number of those involved in that campaign, including some lawyers, decided to initiate legal proceedings through SPUC (Society for the Protection of Unborn Children; Ireland).
 The targets were two pregnancy advisory agencies in Dublin.
 The cases started in 1985, won at the Supreme Court of Ireland (1988) and the Court of Justice of the European Union (1992).
-That same year, the X case arose, and abortion in potentially wide circumstances was endorsed by the Irish Supreme Court.
+That same year, the X Case arose, and abortion in potentially wide circumstances was endorsed by the Irish Supreme Court.

 The group that had planned the SPUC (Ireland) cases at once advised the setting up of the Pro Life Campaign (PLC).
 Within a week of the court judgement, it had set up an office in North Great George's Street and held its first press conference on 10 March.
 The chairman, and later honorary president, was Des Hanafin, who had played a central role in the 1983 campaign.

 Pro Life Campaign is a trading name of VIE Ltd, a private limited company incorporated in Ireland in June 1993.
 Its founding directors were Joe McCarroll, Owen Doyle, Mary Barrett, John O'Reilly, Barry Kiely, Des Hanafin, Marie Vernon, Catherine Bannon, Jerry Collins, Michael Lucey and Desmond McDoland.

+It has offices at 40 Mount Street Upper, Dublin 2.